Finiteness of nonzero degree maps between three-manifolds: Conclusion

-This question is motivated by the fact that the Seifert volume (cf. \cite{BG}) also reflects the complexity of gluings.
-More generally, we wonder if there is a more insightful definition of the `global distortion' of an orientable closed $3$-manifold $N$, other than the primary distortion $\distortion(N)$ introduced in this paper.
+The question is motivated by the phenomenon that Seifert volume also reflects the complexity of gluings.
+More generally, we wonder if there is a more insightful notion of global distortion, other than the primary average distorion we have introduced.